 1C-1 Purpose Name: Expand knowledge from one known malicious domain to other domains potentially part of the same issue

-NEW VERSION: Access information provided during registration or updates to enable security professionals and law enforcement to expand knowledge from one known malicious domain to other domains potentially part of the same issue.
+NEW VERSION: Access information provided during registration or updates to enable accredited security professionals and authorised law enforcement personnel to expand knowledge from one known malicious domain to other domains potentially part of the same issue.

 Definition: Investigate key attributes of a known malicious domain to find others that may be part of the same or related incidents.
-Since criminals/abusers often re-use common elements for registering malicious domains, once a domain has been identified as being malicious, researchers can take key unique elements from that domain and search for other domains sharing those elements.
+Since criminals/abusers often re-use common elements for registering malicious domains, once a domain has been identified as being malicious, authorised and/or accredited researchers can take key unique elements from that domain and search for other domains sharing those elements.
 Such unique elements often include unique nameservers, unique contact data – particularly registrant and/or admin contact e-mail or to a lesser extent, phone number.
 This purpose requires the existence of some sort of “reverse whois” capability where an RDS, cached database, or third party collection of RDS data can be queried on an attribute and return a list of all domains sharing that attribute.
 Such domains tend to cluster on less unique elements such as creation date, registrar, and reseller, but using these data elements requires other meta data for correlation.
 Lists of suspect domains may then be probed to see if they exhibit the same illegal/abusive behavior.

 Tasks: